wp-plugins/secsign/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use the SecSign ID two factor authentication on your Wordpress site to enable easy and secure login using your iPhone or Android phone.
+Use the SecSign ID two-factor authentication on your Wordpress site to enable easy and secure login using your iPhone or Android phone.

 == Description ==

 SecSign ID - The mobile way to log into web sites

-* Integrate SecSign ID into your own Wordpress site in under one minute.
+* Integrate SecSign ID into your own Wordpress site in less than one minute.
 (There are also APIs for PHP and Java.)
-* You and your users can also use SecSign ID to visit other web sites securely (e.g. [Portal.SecSign.com](https://portal.secsign.com) for true professional messaging and cloud sharing.)
+* You and your users can also use SecSign ID to visit securely other web sites (e.g. [Portal.SecSign.com](https://portal.secsign.com) for true professional messaging and cloud sharing.)
-* This service is free for users and website owners and free of advertising - no matter how much users you have.
+* This service is free for users and website owners and free of advertising - no matter how many users you have.
-* You can integrate the SecSign ID as inhouse solution into your existing infrastructure (on request with licensed service and maintenance contract)
+* You can also integrate the SecSign ID as inhouse solution into your existing infrastructure (on request with licensed service and maintenance contract)

 SecSign ID features: